FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 You may see several terms:

 These terms can overlap, but they do not always mean the same thing.
+The main questions are simple:

 FIFO oil and gas jobs usually follow a cycle.

 During the rotation, workers usually live in site accommodation.
-Offshore workers may live on the platform, rig, or vessel.
+Offshore workers may live on the platform, rig, FPSO, or vessel.
 Onshore workers may live in camps, lodges, hotels, or crew housing.

 At the end of the rotation, the worker returns home or to an agreed base location.